-- Clothing promoting alcohol, tobacco, or illegal drugs, or items displaying lewd or inappropriate statements or pictures - Spaghetti strapped tops or dresses (Straps should be no thinner than two inches) - Mid-driff tops or crop top shirts. (tops that expose the belly and back) - Off the shoulder tops or dresses - Flip-flops or sandals (Need appropriate footwear for running and playing) - Shoes with wheels - Skirts/shorts above the mid-thigh - Low cut shorts, jeans and pants that expose the belly/back and/or undergarments during normal school activity. - Hoods, hats or baseball caps inside the building. - Sunglasses inside the building
+- Clothing promoting alcohol, tobacco, or illegal drugs, or items displaying lewd or inappropriate statements or pictures - Spaghetti strapped tops or dresses (Straps should be no thinner than two inches) - Midriff tops or crop top shirts. (tops that expose the belly and back) - Off the shoulder tops or dresses - Flip-flops or sandals (Need appropriate footwear for running and playing) - Shoes with wheels - Skirts/shorts above the mid-thigh - Low cut shorts, jeans and pants that expose the belly/back and/or undergarments during normal school activity. - Hoods, hats or baseball caps inside the building. - Sunglasses inside the building running should be worn every day.
+Students that are not dressed according to the school dress code will be asked to call home for a change of clothing.

 Normal elementary school activities involve walking, jumping, sitting, playing etc. Please keep these activities in mind when assisting your child to select appropriate school attire.
-Shoes appropriate for running should be worn every day.
-Students that are not dressed according to the school dress code will be asked to call home for a change of clothing.
+Shoes appropriate for